Lindsey Davis: Life and career

 Davis was born in Birmingham and after taking a degree in English literature at Oxford University (Lady Margaret Hall), she became a civil servant for 13 years.
 When a romantic novel she had written was runner up for the 1985 Georgette Heyer Historical Novel Prize, she decided to become a writer, at first writing romantic serials for the UK women's magazine Woman's Realm.
+One of these, The Bride from Bithynia, was published in her 2023 collection Voices of Rome.

 Her dedication of the book Rebels and Traitors (2009) reads: "For Richard / dearest and closest of friends / your favourite book / in memory", and the author's website relates: "I am still getting used to life without my dear Richard.
 For those of you who haven't seen this before, he died in October [2008]."
 The author says in her publisher's newsletter: "The greatest recommendation I can give is that Richard, its first reader, thought it wonderful.
 He devoured chunks, demanding ‘Bring more story!’ even when he was in hospital.
 One of the last things I was ever able to tell him was that Rebels and Traitors was to be published by Random House, so I would be working with dear friends for his favourite book."

 Davis suffered from the eye condition keratoconus from childhood, and in adulthood had a corneal transplant, about which she has said: "A stranger's generosity freed me from years of pain and anxiety" and urges her readers to carry a donor card.

 Writing

-Davis's interest in history and archaeology led to her writing an historical novel about Vespasian and his lover Antonia Caenis (The Course of Honour), for which she could not find a publisher.
+Davis's interest in history and archaeology led to her writing a historical novel about Vespasian and his lover Antonia Caenis (The Course of Honour), for which she could not find a publisher.
 She tried again, and her first novel featuring the Roman "detective", Marcus Didius Falco, The Silver Pigs (1989), set in the same time period, was the start of her runaway success as a writer of historical whodunnits.
 A further 19 Falco novels have followed, as well as The Course of Honour, which was published in 1997.
 She published Falco: The Official Companion in June 2010.

 Rebels and Traitors, set in the period of the English Civil War, was published in September 2009.

 Master and God, published in March 2012, is set in ancient Rome and concerns the emperor Domitian.